CensoredUsername/unrpyc/README.md

   -d, --dump            instead of decompiling, pretty print the ast to a file -p, --processes
-                        use the specified number or processes to decompile.Defaults to the amount of hw threads available minus one, disabled when muliprocessing is unavailable.
+                        use the specified number or processes to decompile.
+Defaults to the amount of hw threads available minus one, disabled when muliprocessing is unavailable.
   -t TRANSLATION_FILE, --translation-file TRANSLATION_FILE